-The assumed gain/loss considers the amount, if any, that NVRM has discounted the price to the borrower from par for competitive reasons and the excess servicing to be received or buydown fees to be paid upon securitization of the loan.
+The assumed gain/loss considers the excess servicing to be received or buydown fees to be paid upon securitization of the loan.
 The excess servicing and buydown fees are calculated pursuant to contractual terms with investors.
 To calculate the effects of interest rate movements, NVRM utilizes applicable published mortgage-backed security prices, and multiplies the price movement between the rate lock date and the balance sheet date by the notional loan commitment amount.
 NVRM sells all of its loans on a servicing released basis, and receives a servicing released premium upon sale.
-Thus, the value of the servicing rights, which averaged 114 basis points of the loan amount as of December 31, 2014, is included in the fair value measurement and is based upon contractual terms with investors and varies depending on the loan type.
-NVRM assumes an approximate 11% fallout rate when measuring the fair value of rate lock commitments.
+Thus, the value of the servicing rights, which averaged 120 basis points of the loan amount as of December 31, 2015, is included in the fair value measurement and is based upon contractual terms with investors and varies depending on the loan type.
+NVRM assumes an approximate 12% fallout rate when measuring the fair value of rate lock commitments.
 Fallout is defined as locked loan commitments for which NVRM does not close a mortgage loan and is based on historical experience.